LoyolaChicagoBooks/introcs-csharp/rst/firstfunc.rst

 #.
 Lines 5-11: Jump!
 The code of the function is executed for the first
    time, printing out the song.

 #.
-End of line 15: Back from the function call. continue on.
+End of line 15: Back from the function call; continue on.

 #.
 Line 16:  Just to mix things up, print out a "Hip, hip, hooray".